 Some might argue with me that clinical depression is a chemical imbalance that needs medication to correct that imbalance.
 I would argue that the body knows how to do this naturally.
 We have a veritable storehouse of chemicals in the body that can be released by yogic practice under the supervision of a qualified teacher.

 How Ashtanga Yoga Cured My Depression: the Essential Features.

 • Physical Movement: If depression is stuck energy, Ashtanga gets the energy moving.
 Releasing stagnant energy is the quickest way to change your state of mind.

 • Pranayama: Deep breathing with awareness changes the subtle energy systems in the body.
 When we work with prana, we are directly manipulating the life-force energy, increasing, revitalising or balancing it as necessary.
 This has profound effects on the entire psycho-physical structure.

 • Community: Practicing with the same people every day – even if you never speak to each other – creates a strong sense of bonding.
 I’ve made lifelong friends through Ashtanga Yoga who continue to be a source of support through all of life’s challenges.

 • Routine: The Ashtanga practice is repeated every day.
-When we do the same practice every day, we have an opportunity to look at how our mind changes from day to day.
-We learn to identify subtle changes from day to day, and see our growth.
+When we do the same practice every day, we have an opportunity to look at how our mind changes from day-to-day.
+We learn to identify subtle changes from over time, and see our growth.

 • Relationship: Ashtanga is taught under the supervision of a teacher who guides you to develop the practice appropriate for your unique circumstances.
 Having a witness to your experience can be a powerful way to view your process through a different lens.
 It’s like borrowing someone else’s eyes to see with a new perspective.
 You start to see that whatever you are going through is OK.
 I learned acceptance through practicing Ashtanga Yoga.